 Ativan and Xanax are two types of medications that treat anxiety and panic disorders, along with several other medical conditions.
 They’re both in the benzodiazepine family of drugs.
-However, these prescription medications are quite different from each other in a number of ways, and they can become addictive.
+This family of drugs has many clinical uses but are also incredibly addictive and present a danger to anyone who abuses them.
+However, these prescription medications are still quite different from each other in a number of ways, yet they can both become addictive.
 Take a look below for information on Ativan vs Xanax.

 About Ativan and Xanax Addiction

 Addiction is possible with both Ativan vs Xanax.
 That’s why doctors tend to prescribe them in low dosages at first.
 Both psychological and physical dependency can occur, especially if you take more than the prescribed amount.
 Benzodiazepines are the most abused class of prescription drug in the United States.

 Benzodiazepines, also called benzos, are psychoactive drugs that have sedative and calming effects.
 Xanax has a higher potential for abuse than Ativan.
 Both should be used as directed, and they should be tapered off in order to avoid withdrawal symptoms.
 Risk of addiction increases with prolonged use.
 Their usage as anti-anxiety medications leads to strong effects when abused.
 Benzos are one of the few classes of drugs with a potentially deadly withdrawal.

 Though Ativan and Xanax are in the same drug category and are often used to treat similar conditions, they interact with the body in different ways.
 Ativan has a longer active time than Xanax.
 The effects peak between one to six hours after taking it, while Xanax peak between just one to two hours upon use.